BradyLeg/truffula/notes.md

 - Flags should be used to show hidden files (-h) and not using colored output (-nc).
 ## ConsoleColor.java
 - Applies color to console text using Enums representing ANSI escape codes.
-- To apply a color, prepend the desired color ANSI code to the text and append the REST code after the text to rest the color to default.
+- To apply a color, prepend the desired color ANSI code to the text and append the RESET code after the text to reset the color to default.

 ## ColorPrinter.java / ColorPrinterTest.java
 - ColorPrinter is a class that supports printing colored text using PrintStream.
 - Allows setting a current color, print messages in that color, and deciding if the color should be rest or not.
 - Colors and the rest code can be accessed from the ConsoleColor class
-- ColorPrintTest contains a test for checking if the color red is applied to the test properly
+- ColorPrintTest contains a test for checking if the color red is applied to the text properly

 ## TruffulaOptions.java / TruffulaOptionsTest.java